josev2046/A-ZX-Spectrum-tape-self-portrait-workshop/README.md

 To understand this workshop, one must understand how the Spectrum "sees" an image:

 * **The binary map:** Every image is a 6,912-byte binary blob.
-The first 6,144 bytes define the pixels (on/off), and the final 768 bytes define the "Attributes" (colors).
+The first 6,144 bytes define the pixels (on/off), and the final 768 bytes define the "Attributes" (colours).
 In this workshop, we treat the screen as raw data rather than a visual coordinate system.
 * **The SCREEN$ command:** This is a powerful Sinclair BASIC keyword that acts as a shortcut for the memory range `CODE 16384, 6912`.
 When we use `SAVE "name" SCREEN$`, we are telling the computer to take an exact binary snapshot of the video RAM and stream it out as audio pulses to the tape.
 * **Linearity vs. Reality:** While we draw in a linear fashion, the binary data is stored in a **non-linear** format to suit the hardware of 1982.
 The tool handles this translation automatically, ensuring the binary "shuffles" into the correct positions on the physical CRT.